longuyen10119/assignment1/README.md

 ## 2. DATA STRUCTURE
 #### *Describe the main data structures used in the program.
 For example, how the users and groups are represented.*
 We are using MongoDB, connecting on port 27017.
-The database name is 'assignment2' and it has three collections to store users, groups, and channels.
+The database name is 'assignment2' and it has following collections:
 * users: id, name, and type
 * groups: id, name, and list of user ids
 * channels: name, groupid, and list of user ids